Tonight’s Cup race at Charlotte: Start time, lineup and more

 STAGES: Stage 1 ends on Lap 100.
 Stage 2 ends on Lap 200.
 Stage 3 ends on Lap 300.

 TV/RADIO: FOX will broadcast the race at 6 p.m.
-Coverage begins at 5 p.m. with NASCAR RaceDay.
+Coverage begins at 4:30 p.m. with NASCAR RaceDay on FS1 and switches to Fox at 5:30 p.m.
 Performance Racing Network will broadcast the race.
 PRN’s coverage begins at 5 p.m.
 SiriusXM NASCAR Radio will carry PRN’s broadcast, which is also available at goPRN.com.

 FORECAST: wunderground.com calls for partly cloudy skies with a high of 92 degrees and a 0 percent chance of rain for the start of the race.